Arfius/apijet/README.md

 ---

-Apijet is python framework for building APIs via command line.
+Apijet is a Python framework for building APIs via command line.

-You will be able to deploy and endpoint following these 5 steps:
+You will be able to deploy an endpoint following these 5 steps:

 1. **Install apijet**
 ```